 If Arizona isn’t on your travel list yet then it sure will be after knowing about the famous Horseshoe Bend Hike.
-We’ve gone hiking in Phoenix, Tucson, and the iconic Grand Canyon so we felt like we couldn’t miss out on Horseshoe Bend.
+We’ve gone hiking in Phoenix, Tucson, and the iconic Grand Canyon so we felt like we couldn’t miss out on Horseshoe Bend hike near Page.

 In this post, you can find lots of information about the hike that you may need.
 We’re also gonna share when the best time of the day to go is, what you should bring, and things you should know about before going.